Giant dipole resonance of atomic nuclei. Prediction, discovery, and research

 I.M.
 Kapitonov Lomonosov Moscow State University, Department of Physics, Leninskie Gory 1 build.
 2, Moscow, 119991, Russian Federation

-Three quarters of a century ago, in his paper on "Quadrupole and dipole γ-emission from nuclei" A.B.
-Migdal introduced the concept of quantum collective excitation modes into nuclear physics, predicting the phenomenon of giant dipole resonance (GDR).
+Three quarters of a century ago, in his paper "Quadrupole and dipole γ-emission from nuclei," [J. Phys.
+USSR 8 331 (1944); Zh.
+Eksp.
+Teor.
+Fiz.
+15 81 (1945)] A.B.
+Migdal introduced the concept of quantum collective excitation modes into nuclear physics, thereby predicting the phenomenon of giant dipole resonance (GDR).
 GDR research has had an enormous influence on the formation of modern concepts relating to the dynamics of nuclei.
-This article, after a brief analysis of the paper of A.B.
-Migdal, traces the history of theoretical and experimental study of the GDR.
-New forms of GDR and analogues of GDR in non-nuclear microsystems are mentioned.
+We briefly discuss Migdal's paper and trace the history of theoretical and experimental studies of GDR.
+New forms of GDR and analogues of GDR in nonnuclear microsystems are mentioned.